 What types of education books do you summarize?

-I summarize education books from the last year or two which contain practical suggestions for improving the following areas: Accountability and Assessment; Curriculum, Instruction and Pedagogy; Data-Driven Decision-Making; Differentiation; English Language Learners; Leadership; Literacy; Mathematics; Multicultural Issues; Professional Development; School Culture/Climate; Special Ed; and Supervision.
-These are not theoretical books.
-Instead, expect to read a summary and immediately get ideas for improving your school.
+I summarize education books from the last year or two which contain practical suggestions for improving areas such as the following: Assessment; Artificial Intelligence for Educators; Curriculum, Instruction and Pedagogy; Leadership; Teacher Teams; Literacy; Mathematics; Managing Difficult Staff; Multicultural Issues; Professional Development; School Culture/Climate; Supervision; and more.

 What are the top 8 ways to use the summaries?

-1. Use the knowledge you gain from reading book summaries to give teachers and leaders better feedback.
+- Use the knowledge you gain from reading book summaries to give teachers and leaders better feedback.

-2. Make individual book recommendations to teachers and school leaders.
+- Make individual book recommendations to teachers and school leaders.

-3. Use part of your staff meetings to discuss book summaries.
+- Use part of your staff meetings to discuss book summaries.

-4. Adapt the PD ideas at the end of the book summaries to lead PD with your teachers or other school leaders.
+- Adapt the PD ideas at the end of the book summaries to lead PD with your teachers or other school leaders.

-5. Set up volunteer school-wide book clubs for school leaders, teachers, or even parents!
+- Set up volunteer school-wide book clubs for school leaders, teachers, or even parents!

-6. Read through book summaries to choose ONE book for all staff to read over the summer.
+- Read through book summaries to choose ONE book for all staff to read over the summer.

-7. If you send out a newsletter, include a new section, “What the Principal is Reading Now” with a quote from the book.
+- If you send out a newsletter, include a new section, “What the Principal is Reading Now” with a quote from the book.

-8. For the end of year or holidays, buy all teachers a book as a gift — read through summaries to choose the right one!
+- For the end of year or holidays, buy all teachers a book as a gift — read through summaries to choose the right one!

 Who reads the summaries?

 Being a principal is one of the most demanding jobs there is.
 For this reason, the summaries are designed with the busy principal in mind.
-They are also designed for other school leaders who deal with instruction — assistant principals, department chairs, academic coaches, lead teachers, superintendents, district office personnel, and others.
+They are also designed for other school leaders who deal with instruction — assistant principals, department chairs, academic coaches, lead teachers, superintendents, district office personnel, consultants, professors, and others.
 It is also useful for those who train school leaders and teachers to stay abreast of the current education literature.

 Do people still want to read the entire book after reading a summary?